georgegoh/tkg-extensions-customizations/README.md

-Carvel customizations for TKG extensions.
+# Logging customizations for TKG extensions.

 The code in this repository demonstrates how to add a syslog output to the tkg-extensions logging module for TKG 1.2.